cse110-fall22-group12/cse110-fall22-group12/admin/meetings/11_15_2022_Start_Coding.md

 * Need to record sprint video 1

 ## Project Timeline
-* Week 8: Start coding the home page, edit page and viewpage
+* Week 8: Start coding the home page, edit/add page and viewpage

 ## Decisions
 * We agreed that we are going to split the sprint video into smaller parts and record them separately